jaqcquesndav/AdminKS/API DOCUMENTATION/auth.md

 ## 8. KS Auth (OIDC - if applicable)

-These endpoints are specific to Kiota Suite's internal OpenID Connect based authentication.
+These endpoints are specific to wanzo Suite's internal OpenID Connect based authentication.

 ### 8.1.
 Initiate KS Auth